EstateJS/exercise-tracker/README.md

 Estate is extremely simple to learn, yet lightning fast: most backend requests complete in under _200μs._ (Not including network round-trip)

-Estate is fully open-source, self-hostable and provides a free-to-use cloud cluster.
+Estate is self-hostable and provides a free-to-use cloud cluster.

 *The framework (Tools SDK, Client runtime) is MIT licensed and the platform (rusty/modern C++ cloud-native Kuberneters cluster) is Apache-2 licensed.

 ## Quick Walkthrough: Exercise Track Demo Application
 This demo is an example full-stack SaaS app that allows users to track the exercises they do in a shared real-time list.
 The backend runs in Google Cloud (us-central) and the front-end client (React+Vite) is running in this StackBlitz sandbox.

 The backend code for this demo is uncomplicated, yet staggeringly powerful.
-See for yourself: Check out `service/index.ts`.
+See for yourself: Check out `service\index.ts`.
 It's 115 lines of regular TS with zero annotations or unfamiliar keywords.

 ## Setup (2 minutes ⏱️)